ganang/stroke-matching-iOS/README.md

 # Repository Contents:

-- SwiftUI for stroke-drawing view using PencilKit.
+- Stroke Matching using PencilKit to interpret user-drawn strokes using SwiftUI.
-- C++ algorithms for Stroke Matching computation.
+- Bazel setup for building the project.
-- Bazel configuration files for project setup and building.
+- Integration of C++ with a bridging header.

 # Usage:
 Clone the repository and explore the implementation details in each component.
 Modify and extend the codebase to integrate Stroke Matching into your own iOS projects.